 Conflict in Africa: The Cost of Peaceful Behaviour

 War provides economic opportunities, such as the capture of valuable natural resources, that are unavailable in peacetime.
 However, belligerents may prefer low-intensity conflict to total war when the former has a greater pay-off.
-This paper therefore uses a two-actor model to capture the continuum from total war to complete peace that often characterises Africa's conflicts.
-This is in contrast to the existing literature, with its focus on mutually exclusive states of total war or complete peace, an assumption which is more relevant to Europe's inter-state wars than to Africa's civil wars.
-The paper also discusses ways to change the economic incentives of belligerents so that their behaviour becomes more peaceful.
+The paper therefore uses a two-actor model to capture the continuum from total war to complete peace that often characterises Africa's conflicts.
+This is in contrast to the existing literature with its focus on mutually exclusive states of total war or complete peace, an assumption which is more relevant to Europe's inter-state wars than to Africa's civil wars.
+The paper also discusses changes in the economic incentives of belligerents that may induce peaceful behaviour.

 Suggested Citation: Suggested Citation